mozilla/fxoss/docs/site_translations.rst

 updates.
 Care should be taken to ensure that content authors have sufficient site permissions for their translations.
 Site permissions can be managed in the User admin.

-The language switching is enabled/disabled via a djang-waffle flag.
+The language switching is enabled/disabled via a django-waffle flag.
 This flag can be created on the command line via::

     python manage.py flag language-switching --staff --create